Gennaro Gattuso news: AC Milan boss makes 'painful' decision to walk away from San Siro | Goal.com

 “We made mistakes during the season and, from now on, must make as few as possible, but I believe this was a positive year.

-“The biggest regret is that we didn't keep up the same levels of consistency over the past 3-4 months.
+“The biggest regret is that we didn't keep up the same levels of consistency over the past three to four months.
 We went through too many bad periods.

 “I don't agree when I hear people say that my players have grown.
 Many of them have played well below the levels of their capability, but we're still a team who have quality and potential.
 I don't know if we can improve on the 68 points we've earned this season.
 It'll be difficult.”